wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 If users register for your workspace with an email address that does not match your domain, they are not added.
 You can manually approve join requests for these users from the **Members Settings** page.

+1. From the workspace home page, select **Members**.
-1. Select members with a role of "pending."
+2. Select members with a role of "pending."
-2. Select the **Approve Request** check box.
+3. Select the **Approve Request** check box.
-3. Select the role for the users.
+4. Select the role for the users.
-4. Select **Approve**.
+5. Select **Approve**.

 ![Approve Requests](../assets/images/approve-requests.png)

 ## Manage Workspace Access

 Since you will likely invite stakeholders from different parts of the API Lifecycle, you can limit and restrict who gets access to what.

-**Note:**  Learn more about organizing your team and assigning roles here: [**Workspace Roles.**](k.workspace-roles.md)
+You can change roles for specific users as needed.

+To assign roles for your workspace:

+1. From the workspace home page, select **Members**.
+2. Select one or more users, and then select the **Change Role** icon.

+### Change Guest Access

+Guests are not considered members of your workspace, so their access is limited to viewing projects they are invited to.
+If the needs of our organization change, you can:

+- **Upgrade guest access**: Change guests' roles to the Viewer role or above.
+- **Downgrade to guest access**: Change members' roles to guest to restrict their acccess to only projects they've been invited to.